Loading...

 • Little to no shadow at the bottom.

-Meaning: The Shooting Star forms when buyers push the price higher, but sellers step in strongly at the end and pull the price down.
+Meaning: The Shooting Star pattern forms when buyers push the price higher, but sellers step in strongly at the end and pull the price down.

 Psychology: Initially, the market has a bullish sentiment, but by the end, bears are strong enough to reject the entire rally.